johndwells/Minimee/README.md

 # Significant Changes in 2.x

 ### Configuration
-Configuring via Global Variables is no longer supported, and __configuring via EE's $config variable has changed__; consult the Upgrade notes for more.
+Configuring via Global Variables is no longer supported, and __configuring via EE's $config variable has changed__; consult the Upgrade notes (below) for more.

 ### Debug
 The `debug="yes"` setting has been removed.
 Instead, simply turn on EE's [Template Debugging](http://expressionengine.com/user_guide/cp/admin/output_and_debugging_preferences.html), visit your front end and search the debugging output for messages prefixed with: